Here is a look at the life of former Texas Governor Rick Perry.

 Military Service: U.S. Air Force, 1972-1977

-Met his wife, Anita, while in elementary school.
+Met his wife, Anita, back in elementary school.

 Is the longest serving governor in Texas history.